mrsahin101/Video_Lectures/Critical_Thinking_&_Studying_Skills/Birkbeck_University_Study_Skills_Workshop/Readme.md

 - This workshop series is presented by Richard Carabine from Birkbeck University.

 - This is link of workshop : https://www.youtube.com/watch?v=AdUplvFY0sU&list=PLFATtWkTsM-P5n1glYWMpHn7bEmEkScXp&index=15

+- All though this is for managment department focus, I think it contains very good resources to apply all fields such as engineering, and science;